 What that actually means in practice

-CAC payback is not just a finance metric.
-It is a go-to-market operating signal that tells you whether your growth engine is converting spend into durable gross margin quickly enough.
+CAC payback is not only a finance metric.
+It tells you whether the go-to-market motion is turning spend into durable gross margin fast enough.

 Lower CAC